-At Our Lady of the Angels' Catholic Primary School the monitoring of the Religious Life of the School is undertaken as part of the whole school planning process and is predominately informed by the Strategic Renewal Plan.
+At OLA the monitoring of the Religious Life of the School is undertaken as part of the whole school planning process and is predominately informed by the Strategic Renewal Plan.
 Liturgical events are clearly stated on the school calendar and outlined within the Religious Education Scope and Sequence.
-When planning, staff link the liturgical calendar and OLA's Charisms with the Religious Education Curriculum.
-To further assist staff prayer and spirituality, resources are readily available on line from the BCE K-Web.
+When planning, staff link the liturgical calendar and Presentation and Franciscan Charisms with the Religious Education Curriculum.
+To further assist staff prayer and spirituality, resources are readily available online from the BCE Spire Pages.